trolund/mbse-drone-collaboration-simulation/README.md

 By pressing "U" will zoom in
 by pressing "D" will zoom out

+The arrow keys can be used to explore the environment.

 ## Config

 The main config file **config.ini** contains all the global parameters. the file is grouped by sections '[section]'.